Blue Merle Australian Shepherds – Facts 2024

 3.1 Intelligence and Trainability

 Aussies are scary smart.
 I’m talking “finish your crossword puzzle” smart.
 They pick up new tricks faster than you can say “sit”.
-This makes them a dream to train, but it also means they need mental challenges.
-If you don’t keep their brains busy, they’ll find their own entertainment – and that usually means trouble.
+This makes them dream to train, but it also means they need mental challenges.
+If you don’t keep their brains busy, they’ll find their entertainment – and that usually means trouble.
 But with the right guidance, these dogs can learn just about anything.

 3.2 Energy Level and Exercise Needs

 If you’re looking for a couch potato, look elsewhere.
-Aussies have energy to burn.
+Aussies have the energy to burn.
 They’re like that mate who’s always up for a run, even at 5 am.
 They need at least an hour of solid exercise every day, and that’s just the bare minimum.
 Walks, runs, fetch, frisbee – you name it, they’re up for it.
 Without enough activity, they can get antsy and start causing mischief.

 3.3 Herding Instincts